 Just like old school classic backpacks it doesn’t have zippers.
 It’s drawstrings and buckles only.
 The front pocket and side pockets don’t have any closure at all.
 However the top of each pocket is somewhat tighter than the rest of the pocket.
 This will keep your stuff clamped inside the pack.

 The Enders 9061 petrol stove was produced in the 50’s and 60’s by the German company Enders.
 This company is still alive and selling outdoor products nowadays.
 It was in use in the West German army, the Bundeswehr.
 Other nations also used this petrol stove as part of the inventory of the German Leopard tanks.
 The stove is as German as it can be; Top notch quality, complicated design and lots of spare parts.
-The NSN number was 7310-12-120-0877 and a very similar version of this stove, the Enders 9060D, was manufactured for the civilian market
+The official name as stated on the type annotation plate inside the box is KOCHER, BENZIN, EINFLAMMIG.
+German language for Cooker, Benzine, Single flame.
+The NSN number was 7310-12-120-0877 and a very similar version of this stove, the Enders 9060D, was manufactured for the civilian market.

 The French army F1 backpack was in use till the mid 90s.
 For many years these backpacks were commonly found in army surplus stores.
 However nowadays they are getting difficult to find.
 The pack is made out of tough heavy duty materials which makes it very durable.
 This backpack is super strong and won’t disappoint you.